dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

   }
   ```

-  However, such iterator/async methods would not be very useful since they could not contain `await`/`yield return` anyway
-  (as it is disallowed to have `await`/`yield return` in an unsafe context).

 - The proposal currently keeps (and extends/clarifies) the pre-existing spec that
   iterator methods begin a safe context even if they are in an unsafe context.
   For example, an iterator method is not an unsafe context even if it is defined in a class which has the `unsafe` modifier.